 Right-sizing your electric home heating and cooling solutions

 In order to select the right equipment to sufficiently and efficiently heat and or cool indoor spaces, builders divide the contiguous United States into climate zones.
-There are a lot of different climate zone maps out there, but suffice to say in Northwest Washington, we have a few months of cold weather (where the temp dips below freezing at any point) and a few weeks (though the number of hot days in our region is increasing with climate change) of hot days (90 plus).
+There are a lot of different climate zone maps out there, but suffice to say in Northwest Washington, we have a few months of cold weather (where the temp dips below freezing at any point) and a few weeks of hot days (90 degrees plus).
+That said, the number of hot days in our region is increasing with climate change.
 Your HVAC installers will know all this and will assess your home’s size, configuration, insulation, existing ductwork and climate to make sure you end up with the right equipment.

 Your HVAC installer may give you a menu of heat pump model options to consider that vary in terms of efficiency and a few other factors.
 Here’s a cheat sheet on what what all those convoluted acronyms mean:

 - Tons and Btus: This metric helps determine the size, or more accurately “capacity of refrigeration” of the unit.
 In other words, it’s how to determine if your unit is the right size for the area it’ll need to heat and cool.
 Note that 1 Ton/hr = 12,000 Btus/hr, so if you’re comparing a 3 Ton unit and a 36,000 BTu unit, they have the same capacity.

 - HSPF: Heating Seasonal Performance Factor (HSPF) is primarily used to measure the heating efficiency of heat pumps and ductless heat pumps.The higher the number, the more efficient the heat pump is at heating a space.